 - If you would like to find out more about how you can work with Forum for the Future to shift narratives around Net Zero within the food system, please reach out to Mareyah Bhatti (email@example.com)

 - Insight: Innovating for what the world really needs: insights from protein excitement in Southeast Asia

 - Report out now :OFC 2023 Report: Supply Chain Synergies

 - Futuring Podcast: With a window for narrow innovation, will our food systems transform or unravel?

 - Futuring Podcast: Why does your business exist?

 - Live Research: Beyond Greenhouse Gases

-Over the coming weeks [November 2022 to January 2023], we will publish a series of insights into how to drive more transformative change in the global food system drawing on a range of perspectives, including Forum’s own work on the future of food, in particular. what we have learnt from our multiple initiatives on the future of protein, as well as insights emerging from COP27 and other events, initiatives and conversations happening around the world.
-We’ll delve into what is stopping us all from achieving more positive change, what is working, and what more is needed to shape the transitions needed for the world to thrive.
+From November 2022 to March 2023, we published a series of insights into how to drive more transformative change in the global food system.
+We drew on a range of perspectives, including Forum’s own work on the future of food, in particular. what we have learnt from our multiple initiatives on the future of protein, as well as insights emerging from COP27 and other events, initiatives, and conversations happening around the world.
+We delved into what is stopping us all from achieving more positive change, what is working, and what more is needed to shape the transitions needed for the world to thrive.